Slides from Digital Cameras

 Are my images good enough for 35mm slides?

-Quality – the old saying of rubbish in, rubbish out is entirely valid here.
+Quality: the old saying of rubbish in, rubbish out is entirely valid here.
 The better your camera, the better your slides.
 If you are using 5 or 6 megapixel cameras and are not using heavy JPEG compression then you have no problem.
-A ten year old digital camera with high JPEG compression will definitely show it’s digital origins.
+A ten-year-old digital camera with high JPEG compression will definitely show it’s digital origins.
 Why is this so?
-Digital is the best quality isn’t it?
+Digital is the best quality, isn’t it?
 Sadly this is often not the case and doesn’t match film based technology.
 At small print sizes and on small PC monitors the images may look fine but we output slides at 4096×2732 pixels (exactly that and always that).
-Your digital files are perhaps 1280×960 or maybe 2592×1944 pixels so our software has to create pixels where there are none to achieve film resolution and can loose sharpness as a result.
+Your digital files are perhaps 1280×960 or maybe 2592×1944 pixels so our software has to create pixels where there are none to achieve film resolution and can lose sharpness as a result.
 If you are the sort of person who fits 300 images onto the 16mb card that came with your camera you are not getting the best from your digital camera and therefore will not get the best quality slides.

 35mm slides from digital camera images are no problem and usually look great.
 The better the equipment, operator and technique, the better the results – ain’t that just life?